BonfaceKilz/BonfaceKilz/content/about/__index.md

 ### Reach out

-Should you feel like you have communicate by me, please do so by mailing me at me[at]bonfacemunyoki.com \m/\m/
+Should you feel like you have to communicate to me, please do so by mailing me at: me[at]bonfacemunyoki.com \m/\m/